 Yet, the road called again and it was off to northern Italy to build titanium bike frames for Rewel Titanium.
 Living in Bolzano, intense road and mountain bike riding, racing and fabricating consumed my every waking moment.
 Racing the Trans-Alp stage race and bike packing through Switzerland and Italy were just two of the many incredible cycling adventures I had over that year.
 When I came back to our Centennial State, I headed for the cycling mecca that is Boulder.

 In 2008, I returned to Italy and opened my own bike shop called The Bike Lab in Ascoli Piceno.
 Ascoli is situated at the base of the central eastern Apennine Mountains - and basically, your options are 'up.'
 So, as you can imagine...the riding is incredible and off the charts.
 The cycling community there is as lively as Boulder's.
 Racing and riding are vibrant threads in the fabric of daily life.

 Over the years, the shop became a little cycling hub.
 Conversations with visiting pros, club riders and long-time Piceno commuters kept a constant buzz around the store.
 I'm touched to say that when it finally came time for me to sell the shop and return to the States, the new owners renamed The Bike Lab to what locals usually called it: Brian's Bike Shop.

 And back it was to Boulder in 2012.
 In 2014, my buddy Dave and I opened Boulder Bicycle Works.
 Dave rolled on to new adventures, but Boulder has remained my HQ.

-Add to this mix an incredible wife and two beautiful daughters along the way - and this brings us to present day (or thereabouts).
+Add to this mix my incredible wife and two beautiful daughters - and this brings us to present day (or thereabouts).